 Original 1960s design drawing for the Concorde aircraft among more than 60 lots of aviation art and aeronautica at 29th April sale

 An original design drawing for the Concorde aircraft will be among the lots on offer when Bonhams returns to the RAF Museum in Hendon for its annual sale on Monday 29th April.
-The 135cm x 76cm graphite on design paper technical sketch Definition Of Compartment Boundaries, Ventilation & Drainage, No D73.5050, dated 10th September 1968 and signed by test pilot Brian Trubshaw, is estimated to realize between £1,000 and £1,500.
+The 135cm x 76cm graphite on design paper technical sketch Definition Of Compartment Boundaries, Ventilation & Drainage, No D73.5050, dated 10th September 1968 and signed by test pilot Brian Trubshaw, is estimated to realise between £1,000 and £1,500.

 When the Concorde prototype 001 first took to the skies in Toulouse on 2nd March 1969, it represented the achievement of the best part of a decade of collaboration between the British and French aircraft industries.
 The thousands of design drawings generated from that partnership were the last such to be produced entirely by human hand, without computerisation, for a leading aircraft project.

 This year marks the 10th anniversary of Corcorde's final flight, on 24th October 2003.
-Among related lots on offer at the auction is the very front point of a Concorde nosecone, which is estimated to realize between £2,000 and £3,000.
+Among related lots on offer at the auction is the very front point of a Concorde nosecone, which is estimated to realise between £2,000 and £3,000.

 The Bonhams auction of Collectors' Motor Cars and Automobilia will feature some 61 lots of aviation art and aeronautica, including more than 20 original aviation paintings – the majority of which are offered at no reserve – a number of signed and limited-edition prints, and an aviation library.